pixincreate/PrivacyGuides-India/README.md

 ## 3.4 Restrict your Aadhaar (if you've one)

 In case you've already enrolled for Aadhaar, by mistake or by force, you cannot delete your Aadhaar.
-But, you can lock your Aadhaar so that no one can use it for authentication purposes.
+But, you can lock your Aadhaar so that **no one** can use it for authentication purposes [not even for verification in background, it just throws 500 -- Internal Server Error (as the developers are not paid well enough to handle errors properly even after 10+ years of its existence)].

 > [_If Aadhaar was created when you were under 18, you can opt out of it and request **deletion** of your data once you turn 18 by visiting the nearest Aadhaar centre within the next **6** months after you turn 18._](https://www.uidai.gov.in/en/290-faqs/your-aadhaar/protection-of-the-individual-in-the-uidai-system/1948-can-a-resident-opt-out-of-aadhaar.html)